Nootropic profile

 Creatine is a naturally occurring compound that serves as a rapid energy buffer in the brain via the phosphocreatine/ATP system.
 Increasingly recognised as a nootropic, it supports memory, processing speed, and mental resilience under stress - with particular benefits for vegetarians and during sleep deprivation.

-The key benefits of Creatine include: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood, Stress Relief.
+The main benefits people report from Creatine are: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood, Stress Relief.

 Log in to leave a comment.